 Ivy League schools that offer free tuition programs

-Princeton, located in Princeton, N.J., was awarded the top spot for national universities in U.S. News & World Report’s 2020 Best College Rankings.
-But going to such an excellent school does not come cheap — the estimated cost of attendance for 2020-21 is just over $75,000, including room, board and fees.
+Princeton, located in Princeton, N.J., was awarded the top spot for national universities in the U.S. News & World Report’s 2022 Best College Rankings.
+But going to such a highly regarded school doesn’t come cheap — the estimated cost of attendance for 2022-2023 was $79,540, including tuition, fees, books, and room and board.

 However, if families make $65,000 or less annually, they can expect free tuition, room and board and fees for their incoming Princeton student.